This essay was written by Brandon Monk.

 When I think plot, I think story.
 I think of an old man at the hardware store taking too much of the cashier’s time as he recounts how he met his wife for the hundredth time.
 The cashier knows the story means the world to the old man.
 It’s important to the old man not only that the story is told but also how the story is told.
 He wants you to see his wife as he saw her for the first time.
 He has practiced the story every day since he met his wife.

-Plot draws connection between events, but the author gets to pick what connections are important.
+Plot draws our attention to the connections between events, but the author gets to pick what connections are important.
 Plot is developed as much by events ignored as events discussed.
 The author makes the decisions she does for a reason.
 As a reader you want to know why those decisions were made.
 In fiction, the author could tell any story she wanted.
 Your job as reader is to think about why she told this story and why she told it this way.

 Plot Through the Eyes of Aristotle